Source Water Assessment and Protection Program

 Source Water Assessment and Protection (SWAP)

-On the Navajo Nation, groundwater is the source of drinking water for 99 percent of the population that is served by a public water system.
+On the Navajo Nation, the groundwater is the source of drinking water for 99 percent of the population that is served by a public water

+system.
 Groundwater is used for raising livestock, agriculture, and industry.
-In the arid southwest, groundwater is a particular important resource because of
+In the arid southwest, groundwater is a particular important

 1.Delineate Source Water Protection Area(s) (SWPA) for each source (i.e., well, spring, surface water intake).

 2. Inventory each SWPA for potential contaminant sources.